pdyxs/pdyxs.github.io/collections/_how/you-can-contact-me.md

 ---
-title: you can find me
+title: you can contact me
 priority: 2
 ---
 The best way to contact me is to [email me at paul@sztajer.org](mailto:paul@sztajer.org).